nb23506/Assignment-5/README.md

 the Sort button is displayed only if the task list contains two or more tasks.
 9. Don’t forget to test your changes to make sure that they work correctly!
 Test your code by executing it and ensure that the expected output is displayed.
+10.Upload your PHP files in your respective folder :Assignment5_Part5

 You can check how the correct webpage with the solution should look like from http://172.21.82.208/gift/class7/solution/part5/index.php